-California teachers recognize, respect, and utilize each student's strengths, experiences, and background knowledge as assets for teaching and learning.
-The candidate gathers information about their students' assets and learning needs to develop an age-appropriate lesson plan.
+California teachers recognize, respect, and utilize each student's strengths, experiences, and background as assets for teaching and learning.

+The candidate gathers information about their students' assets and learning needs to develop a lesson.
 Asset-based instruction incorporates components of Universal Design for Learning (UDL) by providing multiple means of engagement.
-Candidates need to learn to tap into each student's interests, challenge them appropriately, and utilize necessary and appropriate adaptations (accommodations and/or modifications) and scaffolding to engage them in learning.
-The candidate explains how the lesson plan incorporates or builds on students' cultural and linguistic resources, socioeconomic backgrounds, funds of knowledge, prior experiences, and interests related to the content of the lesson plan.
+Candidates need to learn to tap into each student's interests, challenge them appropriately, and motivate them to learn.

+The candidate explains how the lesson incorporates or builds on students' cultural and linguistic resources, socioeconomic backgrounds, funds of knowledge, prior experiences, and interests related to the content of the lesson.